 So you've already mentioned your early work.
 It explored the obsolete... empty substations, derelict asylums...
 What was it about these places that sparked your curiosity?

-A lot of your latest projects focus around the finer details of manufacturing and craftsmanship.
+A lot of your latest projects focus on the finer details of manufacturing and craftsmanship.
 Why the new direction?

 What has changed during your career?
 For better?